-- Authority(ies) that will be used
+- Authorities that will be used

-- Clearly define project requirements
+- Clearly-defined project requirements

-Other RFP considerations include cyber security, site resilience, and end of contract options.
+- Other RFP considerations include cybersecurity, site resilience, and end-of-contract options.

 Scopes of work without adequate instruction are prone to change orders and renegotiation that cost both the federal government and the supplier time and money.
 The scope of work must also include all details, such as coordination meetings and correspondence.
 If it is not in the scope of work, the offerors may not include the associated costs in their bids.